Keith Rodden

-Keith Matthew Rodden (born March 27, 1981) is an American stock car racing crew chief who will work for Richard Childress Racing as the crew chief for Austin Dillon's No. 3 Chevrolet Camaro ZL1 in the NASCAR Cup Series starting in 2023.
-He currently works for Chevrolet in their motorsports division.
-Rodden previously worked as a crew chief in the Cup Series for Chip Ganassi Racing on Jamie McMurray's No. 1 car in 2014 and then for Hendrick Motorsports on Kasey Kahne's No. 5 car from 2015 to 2017.
+Keith Matthew Rodden (born March 27, 1981) is an American stock car racing crew chief who works for Richard Childress Racing in an administrative role.
+He previously served as a crew chief for RCR on Austin Dillon's No. 3 Chevrolet Camaro ZL1 in the NASCAR Cup Series.
+He also previously crew chiefed in the Cup Series for Chip Ganassi Racing on Jamie McMurray's No. 1 car in 2014 and then for Hendrick Motorsports on Kasey Kahne's No. 5 car from 2015 to 2017 and also worked for Chevrolet in their motorsports division.